cvetomir-todorov/PolyMessage/README.md

 * Same client can serve more than one proxy using the same connection
 * Read-only access to the connection on client and server sides

-## Formats
+## Message formats

 Formats rely on widely used .NET libraries.
+All of them use declarative attributes.
+They have their own ones and they support .NET based attributes such as `[DataContract]`, `[DataMember]` etc.

 * [protobuf-net](https://github.com/protobuf-net/protobuf-net)
 * [Newtonsoft.Json](https://www.newtonsoft.com/json)